What we’re about

 👨👩👧👦 Travel

-Most hikes are accessible by public transport.
-You’ll need to buy your own ticket.
-Where possible, we may coordinate group travel options such as Southern Railway DaySave tickets (£13 advance, same-train travel).
-Network Railcards may also reduce costs, check National Rail for details.
+Most hikes are accessible by rail, and you will need to purchase your own ticket.
+When possible, we may coordinate group options such as Southern Railway DaySave tickets (£13 advance, same-train travel).
+Network Railcards may reduce costs.

 📍 Meeting Points